skylatian/threebuttons/.github/README.md

 Download a binary from https://github.com/skylatian/threebuttons/releases (coming soon)
 Note: I do not have an apple developer account, so the package will be unsigned and you'll have to override the system warning in Preferences -> Privacy and Security

-Or, follow development steps below
+Or, follow steps to build below.

 ---